What Is Peripheral Artery Disease (PAD)?

 - Claudication that severely limits daily activities despite optimal medical therapy

-- Rest pain — constant pain in the foot even when lying down, often worse at night
+- Rest pain, which is constant pain in the foot even when lying down and often becomes worse at night

 - Non-healing ulcers or wounds on the foot